vigneshavm/Interview-questions/Javascript1.md

 <br>

-### How do currying and partial application differ from each other?
+### Currying Vs Partial application?

 <!-- Update here: /questions/how-do-currying-and-partial-application-differ-from-each-other/en-US.mdx -->

 Currying transforms a function with multiple arguments into a sequence of functions, each taking a single argument.
 For example, a function `f(a, b, c)` becomes `f(a)(b)(c)`.
 Partial application, on the other hand, fixes a few arguments of a function and produces another function with a smaller number of arguments.
 For example, if you partially apply `f(a, b, c)` with `a`, you get a new function `f'(b, c)`.

 <!-- Update here: /questions/how-do-currying-and-partial-application-differ-from-each-other/en-US.mdx -->